decentraland/technical-documentation/docs/about.md

 Technical documentation is divided in three major areas:

-- User: Everything related to the use of the platform
+- Player: Everything related to the use of the platform
-- Creator: Information for people wanting to create content inside Decentraland
+- Content Creator: Information for people wanting to create content inside Decentraland
 - Contributor: Code documentation for developers wanting to contribute to the project

 ## How to